 Home and apartment vacancy rates are 6.8% in Bel-Air / Wynwood.
 NeighborhoodScout analysis shows that this rate is lower than 54.0% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Bel-Air / Wynwood neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Bel-Air / Wynwood neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.8% of the households here have four, five, or more cars.
 That is more cars per household than in 98.1% of the neighborhoods in the nation.

 Did you know that the Bel-Air / Wynwood neighborhood has more South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 20.1% of this neighborhood's residents have South American ancestry.